glu

 Auxiliary file

-For a source file document.md, glu writes document-aux.json — a formatted JSON file stored next to the source.
+For a source file document.md (or --output FILE if set), glu writes <stem>-aux.json — a formatted JSON file next to the PDF.

-1. First run — glu typesets the document. counter(pages) shows 0 because no previous data exists.
-After the run, glu writes the actual page count to document-aux.json.
+1. Pass 1 — glu typesets the document. counter(pages) shows 0 because no previous data exists.
+After the pass, glu writes the actual page count and collected headings to the aux file.

-Use --clean to delete the aux file and start fresh:
+Use --clean to delete the aux file before pass 1:

 glu --clean document.md